 To address this challenge, a few years ago the Friends House started including a small Hardship Fund in each year’s budget: a resident can apply for a hardship grant of up to $500 (taken off of their next month’s rent), up to twice per year, for support through the sorts of unexpected financial curveballs that life sometimes throws at people.
 We’ve budgeted $2,500/year for this and it’s been mostly used each year.
 But we realized over time that this program, while useful, wasn’t addressing the deeper question of affordability.

 Now, after many months of consideration, feedback, and discernment among residents, staff, and Finance Committee, we’re launching a new program as the next step in our journey towards greater financial inclusion and accessibility: a Financial Assistance Fund to provide partial rent reduction to residents in financial need.
 Under this program, residents who earn less than a certain salary threshold – for Fiscal Year 2020, $30,000/year* – will receive a reduction – for FY2020, $100 – in their cost of rent each month.
-We recognize that income isn’t the only measure of financial (in-)security, but it is a major one, and we’ve built in a provision for residents who don’t meet this threshold but are still in need can apply for an exception.
+We recognize that income isn’t the only measure of financial (in-)security, but it is a major one, and we’ve built in a provision that residents who don’t meet this threshold but are still in need can apply for an exception.

 To make this program financially sustainable, we hope to fund it through ongoing monthly donations from supporters who would like to see the Friends House be more financially accessible – whether BHFH alumni, others in our broader community, or current House residents.
 In fact, more than 1/3 of current residents have signed up to chip in, from $5 to $50/month, to support this program to making life here more financially accessible for their fellow housemates!
 As residents move out over time we plan to inviting them to continue making these monthly contributions as a way of “paying forward” the gift of affordable BHFH residency to future generations of Housies.
 For the current fiscal year (FY2020), we’ve also seeded the Financial Assistance Fund budget with some funds from a bequest from BHFH alumna Maria Chang (BHFH ’76-’78), who passed away last year.
 Maria’s close friend Ilene shared with us her recollections of Maria’s feelings about the House: